 Our pediatric cardiac surgery team has nationally recognized expertise in comprehensive cardiac surgical care, including:

 - Complex neonatal cardiac surgery and repair of challenging congenital heart defects

 - Use of minimally invasive and video-assisted pediatric heart surgery techniques

 - Cardiac transplantation

-The team at Johns Hopkins All Children’s Hospital performed its first heart transplant in 1995 and has since performed more than 180 pediatric heart transplants.
-Team members have extensive experience with the use of mechanical ventricular assist devices, including the Berlin Heart, to bridge critically ill children to transplant.
-The pediatric heart surgeons also lead the Johns Hopkins All Children’s Hospital ECMO (extra-corporeal membrane oxygenation) Center, which is designated as a Center of Excellence by the international Extracorporeal Life Support Organization (ELSO) in recognition of excellence in patient care.
+The team at Johns Hopkins All Children’s Hospital performed its first heart transplant in 1995 and has since performed more than 185 pediatric heart transplants.
+Team members have extensive experience with the use of mechanical ventricular assist devices (VAD), including the Berlin Heart, to bridge critically ill children to transplant.
+The pediatric heart surgeons also lead the Johns Hopkins All Children’s Hospital extracorporeal membrane oxygenation (ECMO) Center, which is designated as a Center of Excellence by the international Extracorporeal Life Support Organization (ELSO) in recognition of excellence in patient care.

 Pulmonary Hypertension Program

 Pulmonary hypertension can affect both children with congenital heart defects and children without congenital heart disease.
 Ongoing research has led to improved understanding and management of pulmonary hypertension.
 At Johns Hopkins All Children’s Hospital, we provide both diagnostic and treatment options for this complex condition.